pluralsh/documentation/pages/plural-features/observability/index.md

 ---
 title: Observability Configuration
-description: Configure metrics and logs provider to directly into the Plural UI
+description: Configure metrics and logs provider directly into the Plural UI
 ---

 Plural has the ability to query multiple backends for standard observability data and integrate them directly into the mainline Plural experience.
 In particular, these are: